 - YouTube Live

-Just make sure your live stream isn’t boring.
-You’d want to read some passages to give people an idea of what they can expect from your book, but that’s not all you should do.
+Just make sure that your live stream isn’t boring.
+You definitely want to read some passages to give people an idea of what they can expect from your book, but that’s not all you should do.

-Marketing experts say live video is a great way to deepen your engagement with your followers:
+Marketing experts say that live video is a great way to create engagement and attain a deeper interaction with your followers.

-Answer questions in real time about your writing process, research, and inspiration for writing the ebook.
+So answer questions in real time about your writing process, research, and inspiration for writing the e-book.

-You could even give away some copies to people watching the live stream.
+You could even give away some free copies to people watching the live stream.

 Leverage social media platforms

-You want to make sure you exhaust all your marketing distribution channels to promote your ebook.
-I’ve already discussed your website, blog, and email subscription list.
+You want to make sure that you exhaust all of your marketing distribution channels to promote your e-book.
+We’ve already discussed your website, blog, and email subscription list.